 The BCANDS PWD Adjudication program performs detailed reviews on all PWD applications received to determine eligibility.
 Reviews are conducted in a comprehensive, fair and accurate manner to ensure that all persons who are eligible receive the PWD designation and extended benefits.

 BCANDS strives to adjudicate PWD applications received as timely as possible.

 CLICK HERE TO GO TO THE PWD FORMS PAGE.

 PWD ADJUDICATION GUIDELINES

-Indigenous and Northern Development Canada has developed Adjudication Guidelines to guide BCANDS adjudicators and associated PWD personnel as they determine eligibility for the Persons with Disabilities (PWD) designation, as outlined in the INAC Social Development Program Policy and Procedures Manual – BC Region.
+Indigenous Services Canada (ISC) has developed Adjudication Guidelines to guide BCANDS adjudicators and associated PWD personnel as they determine eligibility for the Persons with Disabilities (PWD) designation, as outlined in the ISC Social Development Program Policy and Procedures Manual – BC Region.

 The purpose of the Adjudication Guidelines is to ensure consistency in the interpretation of the evidenced-based information provided in the PWD Designation Application, as well as to ensure the decision-making process is reliable, transparent and effective.

 *It should be noted that PWD is not a permanent designation and that INAC has the authority to rescind an individual’s designation in exceptional circumstances.